 Connaught Place

 Connaught Place is another popular shopping destination in Delhi, offering a mix of high-end designer stores and street markets.
 The area is famous for its clothing stores, bookshops, and handicrafts.
-Some of the popular stores in Connaught Place include Fabindia for ethnic wear, Oxford Bookstore for books, and Janpath Market for handicrafts and accessories.
+Some of the popular stores in Connaught Place include FabIndia for ethnic wear, Oxford Bookstore for books, and Janpath Market for handicrafts and accessories.

 Dilli Haat

 Dilli Haat is a government-run open-air market that showcases the arts and crafts of various states of India.
 The market has over 200 stalls selling handicrafts, textiles, and jewelry.
 It is a great place to shop for souvenirs and gifts.
+The handicrafts here are quite expensive, so we just go window shopping here.

 Sarojini Nagar Market